 In What Zone Do Almonds Grow Best?

-Almond trees are native to the Middle East, but they have been cultivated and domesticated to grow in a wide variety of areas, including USDA hardiness zones 5 to 9.
+Almond trees are native to the Middle East, but they have been cultivated and domesticated to grow in a wide variety of areas, including USDA hardiness zones 7 to 9, with some cultivars hardy to zone 5.
 That being said, they do best in warm climates with mild winters without excessive rainfall, which is why the most successful commercial almond growers in the U.S. are in California, Texas, Arizona and Georgia.
-At the same time, almond trees need at least 200 to 400 hours of chilly weather below 45 degrees Fahrenheit in order to grow nuts, which is why they don't do well in tropical areas.
+At the same time, almond trees need at least 200 to 400 hours of chilly weather below 45 degrees Fahrenheit in order to produce nuts, which is why they don't do well in tropical areas.

 When Should You Plant Almonds?

 Almond seedlings or saplings can be planted successfully at any time of year as long as the soil is workable.
 That being said, when planting in late fall or winter, it's best to avoid adding liquid fertilizer in the bucket of water while planting.
 Additionally, when growing bare-rooted saplings, it's best to plant in late autumn or early spring to protect them from more extreme temperatures.